Healthcare in Kosovo: Health care system efficiency and equity

-Majority of Public Pulse Report respondents (43%), declared that they did not pay for services offered in public health care institutions.
+The majority of Public Pulse Report respondents (43 percent), declared that they did not pay for services offered in public health care institutions.
 Only 666 respondents out of 1,334, paid for health care services provided.

-Patients coming from rural areas, approximately pay 50 to 200 Euros, to travel to their closest medical center, which still remains one of the most concerning problems of Kosovo health care system.
+Patients coming from rural areas, approximately pay 50 to 200 Euros, to travel to their closest medical center, which still remains one of the most concerning problems of the Kosovo health care system.